raphaelleheaf/nevercinderalla/_posts/2014-07-20-festival-fashion.markdown

 categories: fashion
 ---

-Yes, it was sunny and yes, I was at Lovebox.
+Yesterday, I was at [Lovebox Festival](http://loveboxfestival.com/).
+We danced all afternoon to Dimitri and Crystal Fighters, chilled out to Bonobo and rounded the evening off with a great set from M.I.A.
-Here's how I styled myself.
+Unlike the weather forecast, it was hot and sunny all day.
+So, here's how I styled myself.

 ##Black crop top & grey spliced skirt from Topshop